qtnc/swan/docs/stdlib.md

 - clear: remove all items from the map
 - flipped: return a map where keys become values and values become keys.
 - getOrCompute(key, func): return this[key] if it is present in the map; otherwise, compute func(key) and store it in the map before returning it.
+- iterator: return an iterator to iterate through (key, value) pairs of the map.
+The entries are iterated in an unspecified order.
-- keys: return a sequence enumerating all existing keys
+- keys: return an iterable sequence enumerating all existing keys
 - length: return the number of key/value pairs present in the map
 - remove(...keys): remove one or more keys from the map
 - toString: return a string like "{a: 1, b: 2, c: 3, d: 4}"
-- values: return a sequence enumerating all values
+- values: return an iterable sequence enumerating all values

 ## Null: is Object
 The Null class has only one instance, null itself.